 - People with diabetes

 - People with body fat concentrated in the abdomen

-It is difficult to distinguish nonalcoholic fatty liver disease from nonalcoholic steatohepatitis without further testing.
+It is difficult to distinguish NAFLD from NASH without further testing.

-The main complication of nonalcoholic fatty liver disease and nonalcoholic steatohepatitis is cirrhosis, which is late-stage scarring (fibrosis) in the liver.
-Cirrhosis occurs in response to liver injury, such as the inflammation in nonalcoholic steatohepatitis.
+The main complication of NAFLD and NASH is cirrhosis, which is late-stage scarring in the liver.
+Cirrhosis occurs in response to liver injury, such as the inflammation in NASH.
 As the liver tries to halt inflammation, it produces areas of scarring (fibrosis).
 With continued inflammation, fibrosis spreads to take up more and more liver tissue.

 If the process isn't interrupted, cirrhosis can lead to:

 - Swelling of veins in your esophagus (esophageal varices), which can rupture and bleed

 - Confusion, drowsiness and slurred speech (hepatic encephalopathy)